daoventures/dao-swap-contracts/README.md

 2. Swap service will monitor the `SwapStarted` event and call `fillBSC2ETHSwap` via BSCSwapAgent to transfer corresponding erc20 tokens to the same address that initiate the swap.

+## Environment

+1. Make a copy of `.env.template` named `.env`

+2. Replace the `YOUR_INFURA_KEY` with the Infura API key of yours.

+3. Put the private keys in OWNER_PRIVKEY and ADMIN_PRIVKEY fields.

+* OWNER_PRIVKEY is the key of the account deploying the smart contracts.
+This key will be used in backend to call the smart contract.
+* ADMIN_PRIVKEY is the key of the admin account of the proxy contract.
+Please keep the private keys in safe storage.

+4. Put the scanner API keys in ETHERSCAN_API_KEY and BSCSCAN_API_KEY fields.

 ## Test

 Run the development network: